 5. Revamp any existing pieces of furniture, pots or ornaments with a coat of paint.
 Get a little garden mad and take a few risks here.

-6. Add a arbor, trellis or pergola, to create a top canopy layer to your garden space.
+6. Add an arbor, trellis or pergola, to create a top canopy layer to your garden space.
+Nothing beats a living natural shade cover.

 7. Trim back trees, creepers or shrubbery to create a different look and open up the sundial.